Meggison/3D-MRI-Segmentation/README.md

 ## Documentation

-Detailed documentation and the original assignment can be found in the `docs/` directory.
+Detailed documentation and the original assignment document can be found in the `docs/` directory.

 ## Key Findings